SoftHeroes/JSObfuscator/README.md

 #

 ## ⚠ Important
-##### Only obfuscate the code that belongs to you.
+##### Only obfuscate code that belongs to you.

-It is not recommended to obfuscate vendor scripts and polyfills, since the obfuscated code is 15-80% slower (depends on options) and the files are significantly larger.
+It is not recommended to obfuscate vendor scripts and polyfills, since the obfuscated code is 15-80% slower (depending on options) and the files are significantly larger.

 #